wp-plugins/rss-post-importer/trunk/readme.txt

 == Change Log ==

+= Version 1.0.3 =
+* Made the log available through UI instead of just over ftp.
+* Design improvements.

 = Version 1.0.2 =
-* Fixed bug that caused posts to be duplicated when post status was set to anything put 'Publish'.
+* Fixed bug that caused posts to be duplicated when post status was set to anything but 'Publish'.
 * Added possibility to log each time imports are made in a textfile (for debugging purposes).

 = Version 1.0.1 =